 When Returning Home

 You’ll be given specific instructions before leaving the hospital, which usually includes directions on when and how to clean the surgery site and general guidelines for what types of activities you can safely do.
 Arrange for some assistance in advance to avoid unnecessary bending and stretching.

 Physical therapy following a laminectomy usually involves muscle-strengthening exercises.
 A licensed therapist conducts the sessions and will work with your surgeon to determine an appropriate routine.
 You may be told to perform some exercises on your own between sessions to increase your range of motion and flexibility.

 For the first few months following a laminectomy back surgery, you’ll need to limit your activities and pay attention to your movements.
 Though light-to-moderate exercise is typically fine with doctor approval, avoid strenuous activities.
 How soon you can return to work will depend on the physical demands of your job.

-As with any major back surgery Santa Monica patients receive, the procedure itself is usually performed under general anesthesia.
+As with any major Santa Monica spine surgery patients receive, the procedure itself is usually performed under general anesthesia.
 Because a laminectomy is often done to correct nerve pain caused by problematic curvature of the spine or a herniated disc, fusion surgery may also be performed at the same time to restore stability to your backbone.